RunyuZhu/Naka-GS/README.md

 2. `VGGT` reconstructs sparse cameras and geometry from the enhanced images.
 3. `gsplat` performs Gaussian Splatting training, with optional `PPM` dense-point preprocessing.

+The qualitative result (visual comparison on RealX3D) can be found at folder"asset"

 ## 1. What The Pipeline Expects

 Each scene directory should look like this before the first run: